atoti/atoti/.github/ISSUE_TEMPLATE/feature_request.md

 ## Context

 <!--
-Please describe the use-case and context which justify the need for this feature.
+Describe the use-case and context that justify the need for this feature.
 For example, solving a client's use case with the Python library.
 -->